 The Company sells its products to most major retailers in the United States.
 The Company distributes its products through a diverse nationwide customer base of retail customers including mass merchants (such as Wal-Mart and Target), specialty stores (such as Bed Bath & Beyond and Linens 'n Things), national chains (such as JC Penney, Kohl's and Sears), department stores (such as Bloomingdale's, Macy's and Saks), warehouse clubs (such as Costco, BJ's Wholesale Club and Sam's Club), home centers (such as Lowe's and The Home Depot), supermarkets (such as Stop & Shop and Kroger) and off-price retailers (such as Marshalls, T.J.
 Maxx and Ross Stores), as well as through other channels of distribution.
-The Company also sells its products directly to the Internet.
+The Company also sells its products directly to the consumer through its Company-owned outlet stores, mail order catalogs and the Internet.

 The Company's 550,000 square foot distribution facility in Robbinsville, New Jersey is the Company's largest distribution facility and a significant portion of the Company's products are shipped from this facility.
-This modern distribution facility was designed to enable the Company to comply with the current "just-in-time" delivery requirements of its major customers, as well as to enable the Company anticipates will be imposed upon it by its retail customers in the foreseeable future.
+This modern distribution facility was designed to enable the Company to comply with the current "just-in-time" delivery requirements of its major customers, as well as to enable the Company to meet the increasingly more stringent requirements that the Company anticipates will be imposed upon it by its retail customers in the foreseeable future.
 In 2006, the Company plans to expand this facility to add approximately 147,600 square feet of additional storage space.
 The Company also operates two distribution facilities in York, Pennsylvania that were acquired from Pfaltzgraff with combined storage space of approximately 473,000 square feet.
 The Company also operates a distribution facility in Winchendon, Massachusetts with approximately 169,000 square feet of storage space.
 On the West Coast the Company utilizes two distribution facilities located in California, which are operated for the Company by a third-party logistics provider.